TeaWithLucas/DNDBeyond-DM-Screen/README.md

 ## description

-This Tampermonkey userscript aims to provide simple DM screen by extracting json-formatted character data.
-For it to work, user must be a DM owning the campaign, otherwise no access to character's JSON data is possible.
+This Tampermonkey userscript aims to provide simple DM screen by scraping character sheet for relevant values.
+It works on campaign screen and shows stats, HP, AC and passives.

 ## security